Nasdaq Slides as Tech Sector Remains Under Pressure

-U.S. stocks fell Tuesday, weighed down by declines in the shares of technology companies.
+U.S. stocks retreated Tuesday, weighed down by declines in the shares of technology companies.

 Continue Reading Below

-Stock losses accelerated in afternoon trade, pulling nine of the 11 sectors in the S&P 500 lower.
+Stocks' losses accelerated in afternoon trading, pulling nine of the 11 sectors in the S&P 500 lower.
 Financial stocks jumped with government bond yields, while technology stocks -- one of the leaders in the stock market this year -- were among the worst-performing sectors in the broad index.

-Shares of Google parent Alphabet fell 1.4% after the European Union's antitrust regulator fined Google EUR2.42 billion ($2.71 billion) for favoring its own comparison-shopping service in search results.
-Chip maker Nvidia dropped 2.5%, and Microsoft shed 1.1%.

-The day's moves marked another retreat for the technology sector, which has rallied in 2017 as investors have flocked to companies viewed as having high growth potential.
-Recent losses have pulled the sector down 1.3% in the S&P 500 for the month.
+The day's moves marked another retreat for the technology sector, which has rallied in 2017 as investors bet on companies viewed as having high growth potential.
+Recent losses have pulled the sector down 1.7% in the S&P 500 for the month.

+Some traders said the delay of a vote on Senate Republicans' health-care overhaul was adding to concerns about the prospects for President Donald Trump's agenda.
+Expectations of tax cuts, fiscal stimulus and infrastructure spending helped stocks climb after the November presidential election.

+"Investors want this signed so we can move on to tax reform," said R.J.
+Grant, director of equity trading at KBW Inc.

-The Nasdaq Composite fell 0.7%, on course to post losses for a second consecutive session.
-The Dow Jones Industrial Average slipped 3.8 points, or less than 0.1%, to 21405, and the S&P 500 edged down 0.2%.
+The Nasdaq Composite fell 1.1%, on course for its biggest one-day drop since June 9 -- the start of the recent weakness in tech shares.
+The Dow Jones Industrial Average slipped 38 points, or 0.2%, to 21371, and the S&P 500 dropped 0.4%.

 Continue Reading Below